 The Jewish tent is located in Holts camping field, near the Glade.
 It is a small tent which allows members of the faith to meet up on the Friday and celebrate together.

 Here you will find people of many different spiritual persuasions.
-The Buddhist Meditations centre, Hindu groups, Taoist groups, different pagan groups and the Coracle, run by the Quest Community of Glastonbury.
+The Buddhist Meditations centre, Hindu groups, Taoist groups and different pagan groups.
 They are on hand before, during and after the Festival, to offer a safe space, and to help in whatever way they can.

-Based in the Fields of Avalon, the Iona Community has been a regular at the Festival for many years now.
-They are a dispersed Christian ecumenical community working for peace and social justice, rebuilding of community and the renewal of worship.
-They offer a drop-in centre for conversation, counselling and worship and also provide information Fair Trading, non-violence and action against poverty.
+Located in the corner of the Field of Avalon, by the old railway track, the Iona Community has been a regular at the Festival for many years now.
+They are a dispersed Christian community with roots in Scotland but with members living in many places all committed to working for peace, social and environmental justice, the rebuilding of community and the renewal of worship.
+They offer a drop-in centre for conversation, counselling and worship and information on the Community itself and its concerns.
+For more information visit iona.org.uk.

 This branch of the the Twelve Tribes Communities run a wonderful cafe in the Acoustic Field, providing organic, vegetarian food and companionship.